-Chronic obstructive pulmonary disease (COPD) refers to a group of lung disorders that block your airways.
-This chronic condition can make it difficult for you to breathe.
-It affects nearly 30 million people in the United States.
+Chronic obstructive pulmonary disease (COPD) is a group of lung diseases that diminish airflow from your lungs, making it difficult for you to breathe.

 - nagging cough

 Read on to learn how lifestyle habits can affect your quality of life and your outlook with COPD.